knative/docs/code-samples/serving/hello-world/helloworld-java-spring/README.md

         ```
         Where `{username}` is your Docker Hub username.

-        !!! note
-            Ensure that the container image value in `service.yaml` matches the container you built in the previous step.
+        **Note:** Ensure that the container image value in `service.yaml` matches the container you built in the previous step.

     1. Apply the YAML file by running the command: